ALive-research/Slicer-Liver/Docs/adr/0004-python-cpp-boundary.md

 The hybrid pattern that emerges in well-maintained extensions is: small C++ surface for nodes and algorithms; everything else Python.

-Two pressures specifically apply to Slicer-Liver's migration:
+Three pressures specifically apply to Slicer-Liver's migration:

 - **Refactor cost dominates over a multi-year migration horizon.**
   Python edits are seconds; C++ edits are a Slicer rebuild